Appellate Impacts

 No. 24-1285

-Whether the ITC correctly found that Apple's importation and sale of Apple Watch models with blood oxygen measurement features violated § 337 of the Tariff Act by infringing Masimo's wearable pulse oximetry patents.
+Whether the ITC correctly determined that Apple's importation and sale of Apple Watch models with blood oxygen measurement functionality violated Section 337 of the Tariff Act by infringing Masimo's patents.

 Favorable to Business